Gender Pay Gap Report

 Organisational Context

 Délifrance is one of the leading bakery players in the UK food industry supplying the major retailers and food service outlets with premium speciality breads and Viennoiserie.
 Our two manufacturing sites in the UK are in Southall in West London and in Wigston in Leicestershire.
-In April 2022, we employed 401 people – this is an increase of 23% compared with out April 2021 headcount.
+In April 2023, we employed 440 people – this is an increase of nearly 9% compared with out April 2022 headcount.
 67% of our employees are male and 33% female.
 This gender imbalance is because the food manufacturing sector has traditionally attracted more men than women.

 Our Commitment to Equality and Diversity